compgenomr/book/05-supervisedLearning.md

 ## Data preprocessing
 We will have to preprocess the data before we start training.
 This might include exploratory data analysis to see how variables and samples relate to each other.
 For example, we might want to check the correlation between predictor variables and keep only one variable from that group.
 In addition, some training algorithms might be sensitive to data scales or outliers\index{outliers}.
 We should deal with those issues in this step.
 In some cases, the data might have missing values.
 We can choose to remove the samples that have missing values or try to impute them.
 Many machine learning algorithms will not be able to deal with missing values.

 We will show how to do this in practice using the `caret::preProcess()` function and base R functions.
-Please note that there are more preprocessing options available than we will show here, There are more possibilities in `caret::preProcess()`function and base R functions, we are just going to cover a few basics in this section.
+Please note that there are more preprocessing options available than we will show here.
+There are more possibilities in `caret::preProcess()`function and base R functions, we are just going to cover a few basics in this section.

 ### Data transformation
 The first thing we will do is data normalization and transformation.
 We have to take care of data scale issues that might come from how the experiments are performed and the potential problems that might occur during data collection.
 Ideally, each tumor sample has a similar distribution of gene expression values.
 Systematic differences between tumor samples must be corrected.
 We check if there are such differences using box plots.